simple-login/browser-extension/README.md

 All work on SimpleLogin Chrome/Firefox extension happens directly on GitHub.

+This project has been tested with Node v20.2.0 and NPM 9.6.6

 To run the extension locally, please follow these steps:

 - install all dependencies with `npm install`.